nasa/fprime/docs/UsersGuide/best/dynamic-memory.md

 Svc.StaticMemory is described in more detail [here](../api/c++/html/svc_static_memory.html).

+**When To Use Svc.StaticMemory**

+Use Svc.StaticMemory in situations where memory must always be available and sharing nor efficient use of memory is a concern.
+Svc.StaticMemory is typically not suitable for situations where asynchronous memory handling occurs between allocation and deallocation.

 ***Usage Requirements***

 Since this component is designed to be simple, its usage has several caveats.
 These caveats are, for the most part,